exosite-archive/exoline/README.md

 - add the option of using requests to authenticate with https (see warning here: http://docs.python.org/2/library/httplib.html)
 - create executable and installer for a better Windows experience
 - support datasources with subscribe
-- differentiate dataport and client shares in tree command
 - resource ancestry lookup
 - add a --monitor (or --follow) option to script command
 - add support for https://github.com/exosite/docs/tree/master/rpc#authentication like this: $ exo info cik1,client_id=rid1